Indigenous Peoples and Human Rights

 OKEMAH, Oklahoma -- Casey Camp Horinek, Ponca, is speaking on adaptation in this time of change and trauma, and the United Nations Declaration on the Rights of Indigenous Peoples.

 Casey is joined by her daughter Julia Horinek, and they are speaking on free, prior and informed consent as stated in the U.N.
-Declaration on the Rights of Nature, and the Rights of Nature.
+Declaration on the Rights of Indigenous Peoples and the Rights of Nature.

 Casey speaks on recognizing the rights of the climate, as the second day of the gathering, Convening of Four Winds, begins at the Phillip Deere Round House on Sunday morning.